Annual declaration for BAS agents

 Under the Code of Professional Conduct you must respond to requests and directions from the Board in a timely, responsible and reasonable manner.

-Failing to lodge your annual declaration by the due date may result in a sanction, including suspension or termination of your registration.
+Failing to lodge your annual declaration before the due date may result in a sanction, including suspension or termination of your registration.